Code of Student Rights and Responsibilities

 Individual compliance with University rules and regulations can only partially ensure a safe and orderly environment.
 Being a responsible member of the community also implies encouraging behaviors in others that are consistent with these rights and responsibilities, discouraging behaviors that are inconsistent and taking positive action in the face of violations.
 Minimally, Students are expected to participate in the process of adjudicating violations of University expectations, rules and/or regulations.
 This implies that Students will report violations for which they have knowledge and participate in the conduct process as necessary.

 Good Citizen Policy.
 The welfare of our Students is of the highest importance to Missouri State University-West Plains.
 There will be times when individual Students, both on and off campus, may be in critical need of assistance from medical or other professional personnel.
 Missouri State University-West Plains hopes that these Students will seek help and other Students will respond to obtain the help that their fellow Student needs.
 To that end, Missouri State University-West Plains intends to minimize any hesitation that Students might have in obtaining help due to concern that their own behavior might be a violation of University policy.
 The University pursues a policy of limited immunity for Students who offer help to others in need.
 While policy violations cannot be overlooked, the University, to the extent possible, will consider the positive impact of reporting an incident on the welfare of Students when determining the appropriate response for University policy violations by the reporter of the incident.
 Any possible negative Consequences for the reporter of the problem should be weighed against the possible negative Consequences for the Student who needs intervention.
 At a minimum, Missouri State University-West Plains suggests that a Student anonymously report any situation that would put the Student in need in touch with professional help.
-To report an incident, contact the Dean of Student Services, Lybyer Technology Center, Room 207 (417) 255-7255.
+To report an incident, contact the Vice Chancellor of Student Services, Lybyer Technology Center, Room 207 (417) 255-7255.
 An incident report form may also be reported through the Student Life or Student Services page of the University website.

 Attending classes becomes a responsibility of Students when they are admitted to the University and for as long as they are in good standing.
 Students are expected to attend class in accordance with the rights and responsibilities afforded them by the University's Attendance Policy.
 Attendance is reported regularly and failure to attend classes regularly could have consequences which impacts financial aid eligibility.